Towards Fewer Annotations: Active Learning via Region Impurity and Prediction Uncertainty for Domain Adaptive Semantic Segmentation: Approach

 \paragraph{Region Impurity.} Given a target image $\Image_t$, we first pass it through the network $\Theta$, and then get the softmax output, i.e., prediction $\Probability_{t} \in \mathbb{R}^{H\times W\times C}$.
 Target pseudo label can be directly derived via the maximum probability output, $\Pseudo_{t}^{(i, j)} = \argmax_{c \in \{1,...,C\}} \Probability_{t}^{(i, j, c)}$.
 With $\Pseudo_{t}$, we divide a region $\Neighbor_k (i, j)$ of $\Image_t$ into $C$ subsets: \begin{small}

 \end{small}

 At the moment, we can collect statistical information about the categories in a region.
-If there are a large number of objects in a region, we assume that it helps to train the network after being labeled.
+If there are many objects in a region, we assume that it helps to train the network after being labeled.
 Mathematically, we introduce a novel region-based criterion, i.e., region impurity $\Purity$, to assess the significance of regions.
 Given a region $\Neighbor_k(i, j)$, its region impurity $\Purity^{(i, j)}$ is calculated as \begin{small}

 \end{small} where $|\cdot |$ denotes the number of pixels in the set.